 - a.
 Deselect all Methods from the Methods portion of the Calculations window. - b.
 Select All structure files from the Group Tasks.
 This will calculate all the structure files in the workfolder (including excel with all its sheets, mfj mobcal files and pdb files).
 NOTE: The pdb files must contain at least one charge in the 79-80 column on one of the atoms or must have partial charges.
 If a pdb file is present without those, the program will stop calculating. - c.
 Make sure that the files Analiainc.xlsx, anthracene_pop.mfj and pdb1y32mod12twomodelsonly.pdb are in the workhorse folder.
 Make sure that the .pdb file contains at least a charge on one atom of partial charges. - d.
 Check enable effects in the High E/N Effects window. - e.
 Select your appropriate approximation.
 In this case, select the fourth. - f.
 Choose whether you want to run one single effective temperature, a linear range or a custom range by selecting (or deselecting) T_eff range or Custom Range tick boxes. - g.
 Select the gas and appropriate parameters.
 In this case, the N2 is chosen as the gas. - h.
 Choose the name of the save file you would like to use, the seed and the number of threads. - i.
 Select an ion (not important which one it is) and press load file. - j.
 To speed up the calculation for testing only, you may want to reduce the number of total trajectories to 10000 instead of 300000 (on the N. Total / Orient.: TM/DTM box).
 Note that the high-field calculations will always use the TM/DTM box. - k.
 The calculate button should now be enabled.
 Press calculate. - 1.
 If T_eff range is selected and the temperature variation is 420 to 480 K with a step of 30 K, the results will be shown for the individual molecules (with the name of the molecules) in the savefolder.
-Note that each file (e.g., AnalIainc.txt) contains the calculations of all the molecules or models within the folder. - m.
-A Summary.txt file will appear with the main results on the workhorse folder.
+Note that each file (e.g., AnalIainc.txt) contains the calculations of all the molecules or models within the file. - m.
+A Summary.txt file will appear with the main results on the workhorse folder. - 2.
+No interface - a.
+On the imos.cla file make sure that the interface parameter is set to 0 2.
+Follow closely example 10.10 as necessary as well as 10.11b for the appropriate values for the imos.cla concerning high fields. - b.
+Once the files have been chosen and the imos.cla file is appropriate.
+Run the imos executable.